NOAA-GSL/-geoflow-data-converter/README.md

 - `Makefile`: Makefile used when compiling on a Desktop system
 - `Makefile-hera`: Makefile used when compiling on the Hera supercomputer
 - `README.md`: Installation and usage instructions
-- `README-json.md`: How to configure the input `.json` that contains spefications for various meta-data needed to run the converter
+- `README-json.md`: How to configure the input `.json` that contains specifications for various meta-data needed to run the converter
 - `README-vapor.md`: How to use NCAR's Vapor tool to read GeoFLOW UGRID files
 - `test-data`: Example test datasets for 2D and 3D spherical data and for box grid data.
 For each example, there is an input `.json` file, an input folder with the GeoFLOW-formatted data files, and an expected output folder with the converted NetCDF UGRID-compliant `.nc` files.
 - `TODO.md`: A list of future improvements to the code